helen-li/helen-li.github.io/_community/wise.md

 related_posts: false
 ---

+#### 2024-2025

+I returned to the team again as the Conference Webmaster!

 #### 2023-2024

-As the Conference Webmaster, I developed and owned the <a href="https://conference.wiseuoft.org/">WISE National Conference website</a>.
+As the Conference Webmaster, I developed and owned the <a href="https://conference.wise.skule.ca/">WISE National Conference website</a>.

 <div class="row justify-content-sm-center">
     <div class="col-sm mt-3 mt-md-0">